 The ABS publishes a large amount of data on many aspects of the economy, both periodically and in the form of occasional surveys of particular industries or activities.
 Many of these, especially annual publications and occasional product surveys, are used in the I–O tables via the national accounts quarterly and annual supply–use balancing process and so are relatable to the I–O tables.
 However the data as presented in the I–O tables may differ in detail from the source data because of the I–O data confrontation and balancing processes, scope and coverage differences between individual publications and the national accounts, and adjustments and additions due to economic activity not generally collected in industry surveys such as gross fixed capital formation and use of financial services.

-In compiling the Hybrid (Physical-Monetary Energy Use) table for 2009-10, extensive work was undertaken to ensure consistency between I-O table estimates and monetary use estimates within the Energy Account, Australia.
+In compiling the Hybrid (Physical-Monetary Energy Use) tables extensive work is undertaken to ensure consistency between I-O table estimates and monetary use estimates within the Energy Account, Australia publication (cat. no. 4604.0.)
 As a result of this reconciliation process, there is coherence between the Hybrid table and I-O tables for each energy product at the level of total intermediate use, as well as for household use and exports.
-There are some small differences in inventories.
-A perfect alignment between Hybrid Energy Use tables and Input-Output tables within specific industries is not possible because of the iterative balancing process in the production of I-O tables.
+A perfect alignment between Hybrid Energy Use tables and Input-Output tables within specific industries and inventories is not possible because of the iterative balancing process in the production of I-O tables.
 Though these differences are expected to be very small they are inevitable when the Hybrid Energy Use table is published before the corresponding I-O table.
-The reconciliation of monetary estimates in Hybrid tables and I-O tables will be undertaken in future releases of those publications.
+The reconciliation of monetary estimates in Hybrid tables and I-O tables will continue to be undertaken in future releases of those publications.